alexandercbooth/nteract/USER_GUIDE.md

 ```
   File
     ⮑  Open
-          ⮑  Open
 ```

+*Keyboard shortcut ⌘O on macOS and Ctrl-O on Windows/Linux*

 2. Double-click a notebook file :tada::  ***Note: currently this works only in macOS***

 3. From the Command Line (assuming you have shell commands installed), run `nteract notebook.ipynb`:

-*Keyboard shortcut ⌘O on macOS and Ctrl-O on Windows/Linux*

 ### Saving a Notebook